tibeahx/stand-claim/README.md

 Telegram bot for managing dev environments within your team.

-## Commands

-- `/list` - Show all stands with their status and ownership duration
-- `/claim` - Claim available stand via interactive buttons
-- `/release` - Release your stand
-- `/ping` - Ping specific stand owner
-- `/ping_all` - Ping all users with busy stands

 ## Features

 - Automatic notifications for stands held > n hours